fastrizwaan/winepak-x86_64/README.md

 sudo flatpak install flathub org.freedesktop.Platform.GL32.$NVERSION -y
 ```

-This bundle is created using "direct play" or "no-install" directory. for Installers (e.g., Setup.exe) use `flatpak wine-x86_64` see below.
+This bundle is created using "direct play" or "no-install" directory. for Installers (e.g., Setup.exe) use `flatpak-wine` see below.

-### wine used in this winepak-x86_64 from with 20.08 runtime
+### wine used in this winepak-x86_64 from with 21.08 runtime, Also flatpak-wine 0.84+ can create game bundles 10 times faster than winepak, please try:
 https://github.com/fastrizwaan/flatpak-wine